HELP

 03AI section detection

-Click Detect Sections at the top of the plan viewer.
+Open the Sections sidebar and click Auto-Detect.
 Conduit’s AI reads the entire plan set and identifies sections by trade.

 1. Trades detected: Electrical (yellow), Plumbing (blue), Mechanical (orange), HVAC (cyan), Structural, Architectural, Civil, and more.